-- Software has to be prepared to deal with partial failure - Watch out for default behavior on things like RPC retries - Is retrying what you really want ... or should you try alternate servers? - Failure breaks function-call transparency. - RPC isn't always as pretty as it looks in demo code - Handling errors often makes code big and ugly - What happens if a message does not arrive? - It's easier to handle with designs that support asynchronous sending and delivery and handle timeouts - Replicated data & distributed state machines can help - Decide on stateful vs. stateless services - Incoming messages take a module to a different state - Know the states in your system and valid transitions - Be sure software does not get into an unknown state
+- Software must be prepared to deal with partial failure - Can your program handle a spontaneous loss of a socket connection? - Watch out for default behavior on things like RPC retries - Is retrying what you really want ... or should you try alternate servers? - Failure breaks function-call transparency RPC isn't always as pretty as it looks in demo code - Handling errors often makes code big and ugly - What happens if a message does not arrive? - Easier with designs that support asynchronous sending and responses and handle timeouts

-Replication
+Replication addresses availability